 Most confusingly, when the Animal module did work, the first real question–“Is it a mammal?” seemed to stump a fair number of people.
 I understood when the 9 and 10 year old kids didn’t know what a mammal was, but I thought most adults would.
 Maybe I should redo the database with clearer questions, but apparently I’m not a good judge of what would be well known to most people.

 As for future directions, I think I’m going to have to start using the dials as an input device for simple choices.
-My wife also things I should have a small display that clarifies what the last thing the phone said, but I think that ruins the aesthetic.
+My wife also thinks I should have a small display that clarifies what the last thing the phone said, but I think that ruins the aesthetic.